Sandhya126/SigmaRepo/README.md

 # SigmaRepo
-This is a Sigma gitHub demo
+This is a Sigma gitHub demo class.

+# Teacher
+Shradha Khapra

+# Student
+Sandhya